Library

 Additional Reading/Handout: Why Religious Freedom Became an Unalienable Right & First Freedom in America by Angela E. Kamrath, American Heritage Education Foundation.
 Paper available to download from member resources, americanheritage.org.

-3. Challenges in the Early Puritan Colonies: The Dilemma of Religious Laws & Religious Dissent
+2. Challenges in the Early Puritan Colonies: The Dilemma of Religious Laws and Dissent

-4. The First Experiments in Freedom of Belief and Religious Tolerance in America
+4. The First Experiments in Freedom of Belief & Religious Tolerance in America

-5. Roger Williams and His Quest for Religious Purity
+5. Roger Williams: His Quest for Religious Purity and Founding of Rhode Island

 6. Roger Williams: First Call for Separation of Church and State in America